5 important ways on how to finish strong

 This question is being asked more often.
 I was asked this just the other day by a group of 20- and 30-somethings whether or not we, as Christians, need to follow Old Testament regulations.
 When we talk about a theological position several considerations must be made.
 Proper biblical interpretation must find a balance among the scriptures as a whole.
 We believe scripture does not contradict scripture.
 With that said, let's examine this issue together.

-The question was sparked from the very words of Jesus when he said He did not come to/p>... [continue]
+The question was sparked from the very words of Jesus when he said He did not come to abolish the law, but to fulfill it.
+We also understand the Ten Commandments and Mosaic Law... [continue]

 More and more selfies are becoming about self-worth and value